John Jeyes: Family

-On 10 March 1846, John Jeyes married Sarah Frances Weldon at St Mary's Church, Stamford; they had nine children.
+On 10 March 1846, John Jeyes married Sarah Frances Weldon at St Mary's Church, Stamford; they had ten children.

 Jeyes died at his home, 5 Windsor Road, Forest Gate on 12 January 1892.
 He was buried in the same grave as his wife in the East London Cemetery.

 John Jeyes Award

 The John Jeyes Award was founded in 1975 and is awarded every two years for chemistry in relation to the environment.
 The award was previously named the John Jeyes lectureship and was first awarded to Ralph Louis Wain in 1976.
 Nominated by members of the Royal Society of Chemistry, the winner is chosen by the Environment, Sustainability and Energy Division Awards committee and receives £2000, a medal and a certificate.
 They also complete a UK lecture tour.